 "She's totally the impetus for the whole business."

-Jenn and her partner had rescued Sadie from Heartland Humane in 2015, and had no information about her past other than that she had been brought up to Corvallis from a shelter in San Diego, and that she absolutely hated a lot of noise and situations with too many strangers.
+Jenn had rescued Sadie from Heartland Humane in 2015, and had no information about her past other than that she had been brought up to Corvallis from a shelter in San Diego, and that she absolutely hated a lot of noise and situations with too many strangers.
 "She gets overstimulated and becomes very reactive," Jenn explains.

 What Sadie loves, however, are long, quiet walks surrounded by serene nature: chittering birds and deer munching away in the distance.
 That very nature is what inspires Jenn's minimalist designs for her pet ID tags.
 One of her designs, featuring mountains with a river running through them, was the result of a walk she took with Sadie.
 She wanted to capture the beauty of the Willamette nestled among the mountains.